hsghori/CS-Notes/computer_networks_notes.md

 $^{* }$L6 and L5 are often implemented as part of the application layer.

 A layer is a part of a systems with well defined interfaces to other parts of the system (to other layers).
-This system allows a seperation between high level application communication and lower level network communication.
+This system allows a separation between high level application communication and lower level network communication.
 Any layer only needs to interact with the layers directly above and below (eg L3 only interacts with L4 and L2) and two layers are limited to interactions through specific interfaces.
 Communication between peer layers on different systems is defined by a protocol (ex: HTTP, TCP, IP, etc).

-We divide machines in the network into three categories, hosts, routers, and swithces.
+We divide machines in the network into three categories, hosts, routers, and switches.

 - Hosts are designed to run applications and therefore impliment all seven layers in the OSI model.
 - Routers are designed for communication between local networks and only impliment L1, L2, and L3.
 - Switches are designed for communication within local area networks and only impliment L1 and L2.